jenh/sevenminutevpn/README.md

 Build an OpenVPN-based VPN and secure web server to host configs in less than seven minutes on Amazon Lightsail.
 This is a companion repository for the book [The Seven Minute Server: Build Your Own VPN](https://www.amazon.com/Minute-Server-Build-Your-Own/dp/1545371016) but you don't necessarily need the book to run and use this.

-Caveat: These scripts were tested on the Amazon Linux AMI and the Ubuntu 16.04 AMI using Amazon EC2/Lightsail, and *should* work on almost any CentOS 7.x or Ubuntu 16.04 install...however, they're intended to be run on single-purpose ephemeral and disposable cloud-based systems -- not production or personal systems.
+Caveat: These scripts were tested on the Amazon Linux 2018 and Amazon Linux 2 AMIs and the Ubuntu 16.04 AMI using Amazon EC2/Lightsail, and *should* work on almost any CentOS 7.x or Ubuntu 16.04 install...however, they're intended to be run on single-purpose ephemeral and disposable cloud-based systems -- not production or personal systems.
 Any time you're letting a random script muck around with your firewall, it's a good idea to use something with a standard configuration that you can painlessly blow away and recreate.

-This currently installs 2.3.17 (stable), which has been updated to resolve vulnerabilities reported in recent security audits.
-2.4.2 coming sometime soon.
+This currently installs 2.4.7 (stable) on Amazon Linux/RHEL/CentOS.
+The Ubuntu scripts still install 2.3...will update if there's a demand for it.

 ## Instructions